Toriyama Akira

 Goku’s story, from a low-class Saiyan baby with a low power level to becoming the most impressive and accomplished martial artist in the universe, is one of the most epic stories of all time.

 Toriyama is the main reason shōnen became popular outside of Japan.
-Just before that, Children’s anime and manga (kodomo-muke) succeeded in the international market.
+Harry Potter and Star Wars becoming popular worldwide is not that impressive because these American series had the military might of the USA and dollar strength, etc, supporting the propagation of American culture.
+But Dragon Ball became popular worldwide without those things.
+Just before Dragon Ball, Children’s anime and manga (kodomo-muke) succeeded in the international market.
 Even though Akira (a movie based on a seinen manga) came after the Dragon Ball anime, it was released before DB in the international market and its success paved the way for Dragon Ball to enter the international market.
 I watched Akira and wasn’t impressed by it.
 Also, its impact is not as big as Dragon Ball.
 Dragon Ball’s success paved the way for later generations like The Big 3.

 Dragon Ball was the only shōnen anime that was airing in Telugu in my childhood.
 There were many kodomo-muke anime like Pokémon, Doraemon, Digimon, Beyblade, etc, that were dubbed in Telugu.
 But it’s impressive that Dragon Ball has become popular across the continents.
 In Latin America and France, it’s as popular as it is in Japan.
 There are many memes about the Mexican Cartel’s relation to DB, like they stop activities every time any Dragon Ball content is dropped, etc. In fact, the way I found out about Toriyama’s death was because a Colombian friend messaged me within minutes after the announcement.
 For Kentaro Miura, I didn’t feel sad for the person but only for the fact that the series might not continue because I didn’t have any childhood nostalgia for Berserk, as you can see from my below post within hours after the announcement that Kentaro Miura died.